cladam/choreo/docs/REFERENCE.md

 }
 ```

-#### `vars`
+#### `var`

-A block for defining key-value variables that can be used throughout the test file.
-This is useful for making tests more
+A keyword for defining key-value variables that can be used throughout the test file.
+This is useful for making tests
+more
 readable and maintainable by avoiding "magic strings."

 **Example:**

 ```
-vars:
-  FILENAME = "my_output.txt"
+var FILENAME = "my_output.txt"
-  GREETING = "Hello, Choreo!"
+var GREETING = "Hello, Choreo!"
 ```

 #### `env`